cosaAI/cosa-web/README.md

-# Sentia - Landing Page
+# CosaAI - Landing Page

 A modern, responsive landing page built with React and Tailwind CSS.